-The recommendations adopted by all participants of the Conference as well as the draft OIE strategy on animal welfare will be proposed for adoption by the 180 OIE Member Countries during the 85th OIE General Session in May 2017.
+The recommendations adopted by all participants of the 4th OIE Global Conference on Animal Standards as well as the draft OIE strategy on animal welfare will be proposed for adoption by the 180 OIE Member Countries during the 85th OIE General Session in May 2017.

-Paris, 12 December 2016 – Hosted by the Government of Mexico*, the Conference addressed a number of relevant topics, chiefly the importance of developing partnerships to encourage the effective implementation of OIE animal welfare standards by Member Countries, the future development of animal welfare science, including the emerging technologies used for their assessment and the preparedness to face natural and man-made disasters in relation to animal health, animal welfare and veterinary public health.
+Paris, 12 December 2016 – Hosted by the Government of Mexico*, the 4th OIE Global Conference on Animal Welfare addressed a number of relevant topics, chiefly the importance of developing partnerships to encourage the effective implementation of OIE animal welfare standards by Member Countries, the future development of animal welfare science, including the emerging technologies used for their assessment and the preparedness to face natural and man-made disasters in relation to animal health, animal welfare and veterinary public health.

 A more detailed overview of the themes covered during the conference can be accessed in the slideshow hereunder.